jjaemun/monte-carlo/README.md

 ## Objectives

 This project is intended as a practical exercise.
-Its subject is systems design, though it is not uninterested in the numerical quality of the results.
+Its subject is systems design, though without loosing interest in the numerical quality of the results.
 That is, it will try to find a suitable abstraction boundary for a monte-carlo simulation system, and it just happens that it will produce some results while doing so.
-Naturally these should confirm implementation correctness, but the discussion will drift away from them.
+Naturally, these should confirm implementation correctness, but the discussion will drift away from them.

 Its dealing with monte-carlo pricing is then intentional.
 As an established problem in mathematical and computational finance, it affords directing significant attention to design.
-After all, whoever sets to describe in adequate treatment the theory of monte carlo simulations in less than a large volume faces an almost impossible task, unless they are willing to lie about it, or suggest that it is a deeply irrelevant topic - neither of which I am ready to commit.
+After all, whoever sets to describe in adequate treatment the theory of monte carlo methods in less than a large volume must be willing to lie about it or suggest that it is a deeply irrelevant topic - neither of which I am ready to commit.

 And so, for purposes of documentation, we may be formal sometimes, informal some others, or even ommit mathematical definitions altogether.
 Typeset supplementary material